 Employers in the tourism sector are welcoming and accepting to people with disabilities.

-Yes, it is critical to all disabled people, regardless of their disability to know that the tourism sector (and prospective employers) are ready, willing and able to accommodate the special needs and requirements of disabled people.
+The tourism sector (and prospective employers) are ready, willing and able to accommodate the special needs and requirements of people with a wide range of disabilities.